Share

 Twilight, a tidally locked terrestrial world

 Worlds that orbit a star closely (generally less than 0.5 AU) tend to become tidally locked to the star in a relatively short amount of time.
-Since the habitable zone for red dwarfs (and for many orange dwarfs) falls inside this limit, many worlds located around these stars which might otherwise become temperate Gaian worlds are in fact tidally locked Vesperian worlds.
+Since the habitable zone for red dwarfs (and for many orange dwarfs) falls inside this limit, many worlds located around these stars which might otherwise become temperate Gaian worlds become tidally locked Vesperian worlds by the time Terragen explorers reach them.

 Worlds such as this can vary greatly, with remarkably different surface conditions resulting from having a permanent day and night side.
 However, a small but significant fraction of Vesperian worlds have developed biospheres that are stable for hundreds of millions, even billions of years.
 A particular set of circumstances must be met for a Vesperian world to become suitable for life, and the types of stars that they orbit are almost exclusively late K and early M-type stars.
 However, these worlds are so numerous that, in an overview of the Milky Way, these worlds might actually be at least as numerous as more standard Gaian Type worlds.